An Ultimate Guide to All Beaches in Malta

 It is really worth getting out of your main resort and experiencing the boundless variety of Maltese nature and coastline.
 I enjoyed my “beach trips” a lot and I must admit – swimming in Malta is one of the best in Europe.

 As always, I am looking forward to your comments and stories.
-I hope you enjoy the best beaches in Malta as much as I do.
+I hope you will enjoy the best beaches in Malta as much as I did.

 Happy swimming!